kenwals/shinrin-yoku/README.md

 **Gitpod**

-The site can deployed easily on a gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the gitpod extension on your preferred internet browser.
+The site can edited easily on a gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the gitpod extension on your preferred internet browser.
 On signing up you will be expected to  have a Github user account.

-Once you have the extension on your browser , a green gitpod button will appear beside this repository in github. for best results fork the repository in your personal account before you open it in
+Once you have the extension on your browser , a green gitpod button will appear beside this repository in github. for best results fork the repository in your personal account before you open it in Gitpod.

 ##### back to [contents](#table-of-contents)